If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 Although most climbing helmets are unisex, women-specific climbing helmets offer women climbers options tailored for them.

 They are smaller in size than unisex helmets and are generally available in a variety of colors.

-The Vector is extremely versatile, recommended for everything from weekend climbing to long alpine ascents.
+The Vector is extremely versatile, recommended for everything from weekend climbing and long alpine ascents to ice climbing.

-The Vector is light 7.7 oz (220 g) and offers excellent protection against shocks.
+The Vector is a lighter helmet, weighs 8.1 oz (231 g) and offers excellent protection against shocks.

-A polycarbonate shell completes the EPS foam structure.
+A lightweight polycarbonate shell completes the EPS foam structure.

 Like the Vapor, the generous ventilation openings allow good air circulation on hot summer days.

 The Vector is easy to adjust thanks to a ratcheting adjuster complemented by molded clips.